tynooo/python-cdk-locust/README.md

 ## How much will this lab cost?
 Base costs will be:
-* Cloud9 instance
+* Cloud9 and Locust instances
-* NAT GW
+* NAT Gateway
-* Locust Instance
 * Elastic Container Registry - Container storage
 * S3 - Used by CDK to store intermediate objects that CDK creates

 * You will need to manually delete resources in S3 and ECR after the lab *

-However, if you're eligible for [Free Tier](https://aws.amazon.com/free) and you select t3.micro instance type, your Locust instance will be free.
+However, if you're eligible for [Free Tier](https://aws.amazon.com/free) and you select t3.micro instance type, your Cloud9 and Locust instances will be free.

+If you use the results of this lab to load test a website outside of your own VPC, keep in mind that there is a charge for data processed through NAT Gateway that can become quite substantial during a load test.

 ## Step 0: Getting Started

 In order to run this lab, you'll need a development environment with Python3 and CDK installed, and your AWS account bootstrapped for CDK.
-If you alread have this, please skip to Step 1.
+If you already have this, please skip to Step 1.

-First, open the Cloud9 console in the region in which you will complete this lab and create a new Environment.On the next screen, give it an appropriate name and hit "Next Step"
+First, open the Cloud9 console in the region in which you will complete this lab and create a new Environment, give it an appropriate name and hit "Next Step"

 ![Cloud9 Name](/images/Cloud9_Create.png)